iwanders/betula/README.md

 - `Editor`, an `eframe::App` that can be instantiated.
 - `UiNode` implementation for `betula_common` and `betula_core`.
 - Also provides ui support for the nodes from `betula_core`.
+- Shift+drag to (de)select nodes, selected nodes can be moved together.

 Nodes' directory is set to the directory in which the current tree file resides.
 This is considered the `PROJECT` directory, there can of course be multiple `json` files in the root of this directory, reusing assets in the project directory.